 Save them money and time by taking orders and getting lunch delivered right to the office.
 Remember what your workers like for next time as a personal touch.

 Sit down with them and enjoy a nice meal together.
-It’s so simple, but helps create relationships and trust.
+It’s so simple but helps create relationships and employee engagement.

-You can also create lunch events on the weekend, where a restaurant is chosen and everyone is welcomed to join.
+You can also create lunch events on the weekend, where a restaurant is chosen, and everyone is welcome to join.

 Raffles and giveaways